-Sand installation, using sand and cardboard stencils to create the silhouettes of insects and leaves on the floor of the gallery, as well as using time as element for the creation and destruction.
+Sand installation, using sand and cardboard stencils to create the silhouettes of insects and leaves on the floor of the gallery as well as using time as element for the creation and destruction.

-As part of the art installation, I specifically did not put poles and ropes up to keep people away from the artwork – the intention was for people to accidentally walk unto the artwork and destroy the stylized images of insects and foliage, as symbol of the way we destroy insects and plant life in the “real” landscapes, whether intentionally or unintentionally through the choices we make and the products we buy.
+As part of the art installation, I specifically did not put poles and ropes up to keep people away from the artwork.
+The intention was for people to accidentally walk unto the artwork and destroy the stylized images of insects and foliage as a symbol of the way we destroy insects and plant life in the “real” landscapes, whether intentionally or unintentionally through the choices we make and the products we buy.
 Fracking in the Karoo is only possible if we as the public and as tax payers keep silent about our opposition against it.
 Renewable energy is viable as an energy solution for our country, but the government will only invest in it if we demand it.
 If we do nothing, we are allowing the destruction of our planet through coal mining, nuclear waste and fracking, and we are treading upon the landscape very harshly and mindlessly.